Filtered Spectral Projection for Quantum Principal Component Analysis: Filtered Spectral Projection Algorithm

+yielding the stated complexity.
+The adaptive doubling schedule achieves the required $k$ oracle calls using $T = \lceil\log_2(k+1)\rceil$ rounds, since the total calls after $T$ rounds is $2^T - 1 \le 2k$, a factor-of-two overhead with no change in asymptotic complexity. $\square$

-Figure~\ref{fig:gap_scaling_validation} strengthens the complexity claim in two ways.
-First, the near-linear trend against $1/\log(\lambda_1/\lambda_2)$ confirms that the empirical oracle count is controlled by spectral-ratio amplification, not by absolute eigenvalue magnitude.
-Second, FSPA and classical power iteration follow comparable slopes under matched initialization, indicating that FSPA preserves the same gap-law asymptotics while shifting the algorithmic objective toward projection robustness.
-Small vertical offsets are consistent with constant-factor effects from scheduling and finite-fidelity stopping criteria rather than a change in asymptotic scaling.
+Figure~\ref{fig:gap_scaling_validation} strengthens the complexity claim empirically.
+The near-linear trend against $1/\log(\lambda_1/\lambda_2)$ confirms that the empirical oracle count is controlled by spectral-ratio amplification, not by absolute eigenvalue magnitude.
+FSPA and classical power iteration follow comparable slopes under matched initialization, indicating that FSPA preserves the same gap-law asymptotics while shifting the algorithmic objective toward projection robustness.

-The numerical evidence addresses three points: instability of eigenvector-level targets near degeneracy, magnitude-collapse of estimation-first qPCA, and gap-limited but smooth degradation of projection-first FSPA.
-For the real-data stability experiment we used the Breast Cancer Wisconsin dataset, a widely used benchmark dataset for machine-learning studies of covariance structure\cite{markelle2023uci,pedregosa2011scikit}.
-The dataset contains diagnostic features extracted from digitized images of breast mass tissue and is commonly used to evaluate dimensionality-reduction techniques.
-For the downstream projection diagnostic we used the Digits dataset, which consists of handwritten digit images represented in a low-dimensional feature space.
-This dataset provides a controlled environment to evaluate the stability of spectral projection methods under near-degenerate covariance spectra.
-Both datasets are standard benchmarks available through the UCI Machine Learning Repository~\cite{markelle2023uci} and are distributed in the scikit-learn machine learning library~\cite{pedregosa2011scikit}.

-These data support dominant-subspace fidelity as the relevant metric in near-degenerate settings (Fig.~\ref{fig:realdata_instability}), isolate magnitude collapse at fixed gap in estimation-first pipelines (Fig.~\ref{fig:magnitude}), and show that FSPA replaces threshold-type collapse with continuous gap-limited degradation (Fig.~\ref{fig:gapmap}).
-Figure~\ref{fig:realdata_instability} is particularly important for task definition: despite visible rotations of individual leading eigenvectors under small perturbations, the dominant-subspace fidelity remains high, indicating that subspace-level targets are the robust object in realistic near-degenerate regimes.
-Figure~\ref{fig:magnitude} then isolates a different axis---global spectral scale at fixed ordering and gap---and shows that estimation-first behavior can fail abruptly once eigenvalues fall below an effective resolution floor, whereas the normalized FSPA update remains essentially unchanged by the same rescaling.
-Finally, Fig.~\ref{fig:gapmap} clarifies that FSPA does not remove spectral-gap dependence; instead, it converts an abrupt threshold landscape into a smooth degradation profile as the gap decreases, which is the expected signature of amplification-driven projection rather than precision-driven estimation.

-Ancillary tests are consistent with the same mechanism; results for weak warm-start bias amplification, perturbative degeneracy lifting inside degenerate dominant subspaces, and downstream Digits projection diagnostics are provided in the Supplemental Material.